At a Glance

 ✨Prepare for Complex Scenarios

-Expect questions about handling high-profile and politically sensitive matters.
-Think of examples from your past work where you navigated challenging situations and how you achieved positive outcomes for your clients.
+Expect questions about handling complex and politically sensitive matters.
+Think of specific instances where you navigated challenging situations and how you achieved positive outcomes for your clients.